-States would likely want to consider some changes to EIA's reporting requirements for a hypothetical emissions policy..
+States would likely want to consider some changes to EIA's reporting requirements for a hypothetical emissions policy.
 First, if the program is to focus on transportation fuels, states would likely want reporting for only on-road diesel - not off-road diesel (which may include fuel used for stationary industrial equipment or heaters) or heating oil.
 On-road diesel and off-road diesel are reported together on the EIA Prime Supplier form.
 Because heating oil and diesel are both No. 2 distillates, and because products manufactured to the diesel fuel specification are frequently used as heating oil, there is some risk of misreporting heating oil as diesel.
 There is presumably a greater risk of misreporting for entities above the terminal rack, before the fuels are dyed.
 There is not a great volume of fuel at risk of being misreported as diesel under these circumstances.
-It is not clear yet to what degree this would pose a burden on Prime Suppliers.
+It is not clear yet to what degree this would pose a new responsibility on Prime Suppliers.

 The EIA requires Prime Suppliers only to report finished fuels.
-Therefore, states may want to consider requiring reporting of both finished fuels and fuel components, which would allow for more precision in estimating the carbon content of covered fuels.
+Therefore, states may want to consider requiring reporting of both finished fuels and fuel components because separate transactions made in gasoline blendstock or ethanol are not recorded in current EIA methodology.
+Requiring reporting of both finished fuels and fuel components would also allow for more precision in estimating the carbon content of covered fuels.
+Since terminal racks are frequent sites of ethanol blending, terminal rack operators keep track of fuel component volumes in their inventories, even if they are only reporting finished fuel volumes to EIA.